-Email support : If you’d prefer to have support via email rather than face to face, this is something we can arrange.
+Email, Skype or telephone support : If you’d prefer to have support via email, Skype or over the phone, rather than face to face, this is something we can arrange.
 Please just ask about this when you contact us.

 Group support: From time to time we run groups.
 If this is something you think you might be interested in, please just say when you contact us.

-- We are concerned about the safety of an adult who is at risk of harm (adult support and protection)
+- We are concerned about the safety of a vulnerable adult who is at risk of harm (Adult Support and Protection)

-- If you were planning to hurt or deliberately endanger someone else’s life.
+- You were planning to hurt or deliberately endanger someone else’s life.

-- If you are verbally or physically abusive to anyone whilst on WRASAC premises.
+- You are verbally or physically abusive to anyone whilst on WRASAC premises.

-If we ever have any of these concerns we will always do our very best to speak with you about it first, include you, be up front, honest and open about it.
+If we ever have any of these concerns we will do our very best to speak with you about it first; include you in the process; and be open and honest throughout.
 This is all about keeping you and others safe.
-If you have any questions about this you can call and ask.
 You can even run a scenario by a worker.